matthieugomez/topdecompose/README.md

 ## How it works

-The program takes an unbalanced panel dataset where each individual has a variable `top` equal to 1 if in the top percentile, 0 if below the top, or missing if not in the economy.
-It classifies each individual into one of five groups based on their `top` status across consecutive periods:
+Suppose you have an unbalanced panel dataset tracking the wealth of individuals over time.
+Depending on which top percentile you are interested in (e.g., the top 1%), you assign a variable `top` equal to 1 if the individual is in the top percentile, 0 if the individual is below the top, or missing if the individual is not in the economy.
+The program classifies each individual into one of five groups based on their `top` status across consecutive periods:

 <p align="center">
   <img src="figure/classification.png" width="500">